Publicity for pennies!

 4. Use public-access boards in your supermarket, mass retailer, library and restaurants.
 However, play it smart and ask for permission to post your flier on the board.

 5. Stay legal.
 Handbill laws in some states prohibit placing fliers on car windshields and in mailboxes (when not delivered through the U.S. Postal Service).
 Check out the handbill laws in your area.

 With the cost duplicating fliers in black and white as little as 5 cents a sheet, handing out 500 fliers for an event is an investment of $25.
 It’s not necessary to advertise in color for every event – especially on fliers.
 Printing on brightly colored paper is one option.
 However, it would be a wise investment to use color printing for fliers displayed on bulletin boards so that they stand out.
 Set aside $10 a month for color printing.
 This way, you can get the most bang for your “flier” buck.

 Grand Total for Flier Publicity - $35/month or event

 Go online – everyone’s doing it.
 You know you want to.

-3. Search Engine Marketing can promote your local church Web site by increasing its visibility in search-engine result pages.
-Click on this article to learn more about this tool.
-Likewise, Google can also help your online marketing.
-Here is an excellent article on how to use Google.
+2. Search Engine Marketing can promote your local church Web site by increasing its visibility in search-engine result pages.
 Cost? $0

 Take these ideas to the finance committee, and put a stay of execution on the publicity/marketing line item of the budget!
 For pennies, you CAN make your church known!

---Tracy Wood is product marketing manager of TechShop, which offers discounted software and hardware to United Methodist churches and organizations.
+--Tracy Wood, product marketing manager.
 From thrift store finds to Goodwill bargains, Tracy is an avid penny pincher!